Despite the foulness riding the breeze from the south, curiosity kept us moving forward. We knew we had to be close to our target.

 We haven’t had quite the cold weather we usually get but the wind has been remorselessly beating up Washington and playing havoc with our attempts to get to our beach for a COASST survey

 I really don’t want to think about the number of miles or the total elevation lost and gained that were traveled to find our first bird but it finally paid off with the discovery of our first bird (and second) to document for the volunteer COASST program.

 This was only our second year for this site, and actually our first full year.
 Last year we had a late start as we waited for the permits to make their way through the system.
 I mention this because it makes is somewhat difficult to come up with any hard conclusions regarding the data.

-The trail was heavily overgrown compared to our first trip out in early May.
-I felt Theresa’s absence like a weight on my back.
 Bending down for a better look I saw yet another bit of cougar scat.
-Unlike the previous trip this was obviously not fresh but that didn’t keep my head from constantly swiveling as I started up the trail to Scott’s Bluff.
+It wasn’t fresh but that didn’t keep my head from constantly swiveling as I started up the trail to Scott’s Bluff.

-Looking toward the northwest I observed the dark clouds with a deep suspicion.
+Looking toward the northwest I observed the dark clouds with deep suspicion.
 Last time we attempted to conduct a bird survey on Toleak Beach we were hammered by wind and rain.
-I double checked the forecast.
-Saturday had a much better forecast but today the tides were better.
-A bit of a gamble — which way to choose?

 It’s hard to say what’s going on, but for our first time out to Site 277 we certainly found much less in our traps this weekend with 2 traps totally empty.
 Is it the time of year or is something else going on?